St. Francis Xavier High School (Edmonton)

 St. Francis Xavier High School is a high school in west Edmonton, Alberta, Canada.
 It is operated by Edmonton Catholic Schools System.
 The school started in 1955, with the purpose built school (since expanded) opened in 1958.
 Originally part of the Town of Jasper Place school system, St. Francis Xavier transferred to the Edmonton system when Jasper Place amalgamated with Edmonton in 1964.

 Academic program

 In addition to the regular Alberta high school curriculum, the school offers a number of specialized programs.

 The advanced placement program "prepare[s] students to acquire the knowledge, concepts, and skills needed to engage in a higher level of learning".

 The school provides a number of sports academies programs: baseball, golf, hockey, lacrosse and soccer.
-These programs are committed to development of the student as an athlete and give the student the opportunity to develop athletic skills balanced with academic studies.